shipmight/shipmight/README.md

 ### Is Shipmight production-ready?

-Shipmight is basically an UI for Kubernetes.
+Shipmight is basically a UI for Kubernetes.
 When Shipmight users deploy apps, they are created as regular Kubernetes workloads in the cluster.
 Therefore your workload deployments are as production-ready as your cluster is.

 Shipmight itself is in early development and lacks many features we have planned.
 At this early stage, we would recommend using Shipmight for hosting internal tools at your company.